leicester70/first-mern-app/README.md

 No clue for a project idea.
 Came up with the most mediocre thing possible.
 A blogging web application.
 Maybe good features won't make it so mediocre.
 I started this to learn the MERN technology stack.
 I'll be following [this guide from MongoDB](https://www.mongodb.com/languages/mern-stack-tutorial) to learn the technology stack.

+*for more context of project please see discussion*

 edit - 12/3/2023:
 i have strayed away from that blog and went abit my style